Best Places to Retire on the East Coast

 How does climate affect senior health on the East Coast?

 Milder climates reduce fall risk, joint pain flare-ups, and cold-weather respiratory issues.
-They also increase frequency of outdoor activity, which improves cardiovascular health and reduces social isolation — two of the most significant health variables in retirement.
+They also increase frequency of outdoor activity, which improves cardiovascular health and reduces social isolation — two of the most significant health variables in retirement and in choosing the best places to retire.

 What financial resources help retirees plan for East Coast living?